-Register by May 23 to Save $600 off the standard rates!
+Register by September 26 to Save $200 off the standard rates!

 THE Industry Meeting Place to Exchange Real-World Solutions to Improve Speed, Cost and Quality

 Conference: October 20-23, 2014 · Exhibition: October 17-19, 2014 ·

 Tuesday, October 21

 Learn new approaches to your research programs